BenjaSanchez/mixed-bag/notes/local_view_caffeine.md

 * Install gcloud: https://cloud.google.com/sql/docs/mysql/quickstart-proxy-test

-* IPython approach for updating models (untested):
+* IPython approach for updating models:
   - Clone the micro-service of interest
   - In root, create a `.env` file with:
     ```